UIC chemical engineers get ‘muddy’ to develop renewable fuel cell

 Engineers digging for efficient ways to harness sustainable power found a surprising fuel source — mud and a common bacterium often found in it.

-University of Illinois at Chicago researcher Vikas Berry and his colleagues built a fuel cell from electrogenic microbes covered in extremely thin graphene sheets.
+University of Illinois Chicago researcher Vikas Berry and his colleagues built a fuel cell from electrogenic microbes covered in extremely thin graphene sheets.
 The bacteria produce electrons on their surface and release protons as they consume nutrients from the mud, such as sugar or acetates.
 The fuel cell then separates the electrons in the anode and moves the protons to the cathode to produce green and renewable power.

 Their work is detailed in the article “Interface of Electrogenic Bacteria and Reduced Graphene Oxide: Energetics and Electron Transport,” which is the cover story in the forthcoming edition of the journal ACS Applied Electronic Materials.